cap-js/docs/guides/databases-sqlite.md

 The further configuration depends on whether you run SQLite as an [in-memory database](#in-memory-databases) or as a [file-based](#persistent-databases) database.

+## Deployment

 ### In-Memory Databases

 <div markdown="1" class="impl node">

-Installing `@cap-js/sqlite`, as described previously, automatically configures your application to use an in-memory SQLite database.
+As stated above `@cap-js/sqlite` uses an in-memory SQLite database by default.
 For example, you can see this in the log output when starting your application, with `cds watch`:

 ```log
 ...